 The most forward-looking gaming companies are focusing on providing more personalized services through the use of newer technologies including personalized recommendations and offers, adopting the use of Artificial and Virtual Reality technologies, and even developing updated versions of classic games.

 Shopping will be more social and mobile

 The year 2019 was by far the greatest for social shopping and marketing.
 Should the trend we observe continue in this and coming years, it is just a matter of time before social media and interactions and retail shopping become so intricately intertwined that one traditional shopping will be a thing of the past.
-As companies keep adding novel features to their eCommerce and mobile shopping tools, the public is being very receptive to new ways to live simpler lives and shop more conveniently.
+Companies keep adding novel features to their eCommerce and mobile shopping tools.
+For example, money-saving websites such as https://www.raise.com/coupons/kohls can offer a discount and supply a link that takes the customer to right section of the eCommerce store where the discount applies.
+There are also mobile apps in development that do the same.
+The public is being very receptive to new ways to live simpler lives and shop more conveniently.
 A combination of social tools, beginning with present-day social media marketing platforms and the smartphone, is essential to making this a reality.

 The retail revolution is happening in both the physical products as well as the services market.
 Considering that customization of products and retail experiences is still perceived as a symbol of luxury, the commercial world of tomorrow is expected to base all its marketing strategies on the target customers’ social profiles and optimize content delivery for mobile devices.